anjumol-sadamani/event-processor/README.md

 1. Prerequisites - Docker, Docker Compose
 2. Clone the repository
 3. Deploy depended Kafka cluster and Databases using command `docker-compose up` from project root
+4. Run the app using command `go build . && go run main.go` from the project root
-4. GET Endpoints are exposed at http://localhost:3000/event-processor/api/v1/
+5. GET Endpoints are exposed at http://localhost:3000/event-processor/api/v1/

 ## Usage